transiient/departr/README.md

 # Departr - Train Tracker

 I was sick of trying to find a page with *just train times*, so I made Departr.
+Now I'm working to add features without detracting from the simplicity of this original goal.

 ## Build and Run